The Cubs And Jeff Samardzija Belong Together

 Like us on Facebook here

 Posted on March 27, 2013, in The Rest: Everything Baseball and tagged @rotodealer on Twitter, albert almora, alex kantecki, alfonso soriano, anthony rizzo, chicago cubs, chris sale, college football, Javier Baez, jeff samardzija, Jim Hendry, jorge soler, matt garza, NL Central, notre dame football, ryan dempster, starlin castro, theo epstein, wrigley field.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Cubs And Jeff Samardzija Belong Together.